pedrogh/Test-Automation-Exercise/README.md

 ```
 npm run tests
 ```
-This command will run the tests in chrome on your machine using the whatever version of chrome is installed on your machine.
+This command will run the tests using ther version of chrome is installed on your machine.

 ### Run the tests with `npm` and headless `chrome`